By/ Last Modified On January 14, 2024

 Easy Fudge Recipe

-You need to work FAST to stir this fudge and get it into the pan.
+You must work FAST to stir this fudge and get it into the pan.
 Make sure you have all your ingredients ready.

-If you're looking for another easy fudge recipe without condensed milk you love my Nutella Fudge.
+If you're looking for another easy fudge recipe without condensed milk, you'll love my Nutella Fudge.

 If you want a more traditional marshmallow fudge, use the following recipe otherwise check out my recipe below for the two ingredient version.

-- Line a 8x8 pan with parchment paper; set aside.
+- Line an 8x8 pan with parchment paper; set aside.

 - In a medium saucepan, combine the butter, sugar, evaporated milk, and salt.
 Bring to a boil over medium-high heat, stirring constantly.

 - Bring it to a rolling boil, stirring constantly.
 Once it starts boiling, boil for another 4 minutes continuing to stir constantly.
 Set a timer so you don't overcook it.

 - Remove from the heat and add in the chocolate chips and stir until they are melted.
 Add in the marshmallow fluff and stir until well combined.